 Product Documentation: Good enough for most users

-All Betternet offers in the way of product documentation is a straightforward FAQs section on their website.
+All Betternet offers in the way of product documentation is a straightforward FAQ organized per device on their support website.
 For anything else, consult Google or customer support.

 Servers & Locations: 10 locations

 Although having lots of servers and locations available is great, it’s better to have quality and not simply quantity.
-That said, we don’t know how many servers Betternet has; as of now, they offer 10 country offerings, but don’t specify how many servers they offer.
+That said, we don’t know how many servers Betternet has; as of now, they offer servers in 10 countries, but don’t specify how many servers they offer.
 At the very least, it is 11 by having at least 1 server per location.

 With a premium membership, you can select and connect to each location yourself.
 If you aren’t a premium member, you’ll have to press the “Connect” button and use whatever is given to you.

 This can mean that you end up connected to a server that isn’t suitable for you, and you won’t be able to do anything about it other than try and disconnect and re-connect in the hope that you are placed somewhere else.
 This is disappointing, really, because even the most basic VPNs offer the ability to switch between some servers.